 The last step is Private Grief.
 Anyone who has ever lost a loved one can tell you that grief is very real.
 Grief is triggered by the things that remind you of them.
-It could be their chair or their favorite book or even an aroma.
-But the most painful triggers come a few months later when people keep saying that they’re sorry for your loss.
-You might be ready to get back onto the path of life but well meaning people will keep pulling you back into grief.
+It could be their chair, favourite book, or even an aroma.
+But the most painful triggers come a few months later when people keep saying they’re sorry for your loss.
+You might be ready to get back onto the path of life, but well-meaning people will keep pulling you back into grief.

-While we cannot avoid experiencing grief, we can take some decisions to alleviate the pain and support family and friends.
+While we cannot avoid experiencing grief, we can make some decisions to alleviate the pain and support family and friends.

-There are really only two important decisions for you to make …
+There are only two important decisions for you to make …

 - First, do you want to control the time and place that people will express their condolences?